flyteorg/flyte/flytectl/docs/source/gen/flytectl_delete_workflow-execution-config.rst

 Max_parallelism is optional in the file as it is unread during the delete command but can be retained since the same file can be used for get, update and delete commands.

-To delete workflow execution config for the workflow 'core.control_flow.run_merge_sort.merge_sort', run:
+To delete workflow execution config for the workflow 'core.control_flow.merge_sort.merge_sort', run:

 ::

- flytectl delete workflow-execution-config -p flytectldemo -d development core.control_flow.run_merge_sort.merge_sort
+ flytectl delete workflow-execution-config -p flytesnacks -d development core.control_flow.merge_sort.merge_sort

 Usage